MRChemSoft/mrchem/doc/users/running.rst

 Distributed memory MPI
 ++++++++++++++++++++++

-In order to run a program in MPI parallel, it must be executed with an MPI launcher like ``mpirun``, ``mpiexec``, ``srun``, etc. Note that it is only the main executable ``mrchem.x`` that should be launched in parallel, **not** the ``mrchem`` input parser script.
+In order to run a program in an MPI parallel fashion, it must be executed with an MPI launcher like ``mpirun``, ``mpiexec``, ``srun``, etc. Note that it is only the main executable ``mrchem.x`` that should be launched in parallel, **not** the ``mrchem`` input parser script.
 This can be achieved *either* by running